sophiefau/CatFlix-client/README.md

 ## Usage

 # Features
-Here is a list of the CatFlix app essential features:
+Here is a list of CatFlix app essential features:

 - Return a list of all movies to the user
 - Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user